 Nevertheless, the latest results of stem cell infusions in rats are startling.
 Not only did rats that received the CDCs experience improved heart function, they also had lengthened heart cell telomeres.

 Telomeres, the protective caps at the ends of chromosomes, normally shrink with age.
-As telomere shrinkage is one of the most studied and least understood phenomenons associated with aging, the effect of CDCs on them is especially fascinating.
+As telomere shrinkage is one of the most studied and least understood phenomena associated with aging, the effect of CDCs on them is especially fascinating.

 What’s more, the researchers said the rats who received the treatment also had their exercise capacity increase by about 20 percent.
 They also regrew hair faster than rats that didn’t receive the cells.